 Mauritania is the global leader in iron ore production and its second-largest exporter in Africa.
 The 200+ carriages are filled at the mine in Zouérat and then emptied in Nouadhibou.

 After dropping our bags off at the accommodation, we went back out to attempt the tallest building in Morocco that was under construction at the time, Mohammed IV Tower.
 This unique tower stands 250 meters tall and is the third tallest building in Africa.
 Unfortunately, after clambering over the loud corrugated metal fence and creeping up a sandbank, Mello and I had rocks thrown at us by an angry security guard.
 Defeated, we ran back the way we had come.
-We might've tried again if we had more time.
+We might've tried again if we had more time in Rabat.

 From Casablanca, we would fly to Dakhla, a disputed territory in Western Sahara.
 Getting to Mauritania through Morocco was significantly cheaper than flying directly to Nouakchott, Mauritania's capital.
 Before the flight, we explored the nearby marketplace and snuck onto a hotel rooftop.